French Army in World War I: Background

 Another cause of World War I was growing militarism which led to an arms race between the powers.
 As a result of the arms race, all European powers were ready for war and had time tables that would send millions of reserves into combat in a matter of days.

-France was bound by treaty to defend Russia.
-Austria-Hungary had declared war on Serbia due to the Black Hand's assassination of Archduke Ferdinand, which acted as the immediate cause of the war.
-France was brought into the war by a German declaration of war on August 3, 1914.
+France was bound by treaty to defend Russia (Franco-Russian Alliance).
+Austria-Hungary had declared war on Serbia due to the Black Hand's assassination of Archduke Ferdinand, which used it as a pretext for a war with Serbia that many in the Austrian and Hungarian governments had long advocated.
+France was brought into the war by a German declaration of war on 3 August 1914.

-The Pre-War Army and mobilization
+The pre-war army and mobilization

 In common with most other continental European powers, the French Army was organized on the basis of universal conscription.
-Each year, the "class" of men turning twenty-one in the upcoming year would be inducted into the French Army and spend three years in active service.
+Each year, the "class" of men turning twenty in the upcoming year would be inducted into the French Army and spend three years in active service.
 After leaving active service they would progress through various stages of reserves, each of which involved a lower degree of commitment.